n0pen/godot-mmd-plugin/README.md

 - Sean Lynch and iFire
 For working in the original PMX importer module

-- Lyuma, Tokage and IFire from the V-Sekai discord for their help
+- Lyuma, Tokage and IFire from V-Sekai for their help